The Mathematics Curriculum

 Can Do Maths!

-At Orchid Vale, we use the Can Do Maths scheme of work.
-Each class teacher plans and teaches a daily 45-minute lesson for Mathematics.In line with the Can Do Maths scheme of work, each lesson focuses on a manageable step of new learning based on the National Curriculum statements.
+At Orchid Vale, we use the White Rose scheme of work.
+Each class teacher plans and teaches a daily 45-minute lesson for Mathematics in line with the White Rose Maths scheme of work.
+Each lesson focuses on a manageable step of new learning based on the National Curriculum statements.
 The daily maths lesson is structured in the following way:

 Lessons are planned using a common planning format.
 They are saved on the school’s shared drive and are monitored by the Maths Coordinator and Senior Leadership Team (SLT).

-When children are completing their fluency (Do It) questions, they are encouraged to mark their own answers in Key Stage 2.
+When children are completing their independent questions, they are encouraged to mark their own answers in Key Stage 2.
 If children have answered any questions incorrectly, they need to go back and make any corrections.
-In Key Stage 1, class teachers will mark children’s fluency (Do It) questions during or after a lesson and will support children to check their work and amend any mistakes.
+In Key Stage 1, class teachers will mark children’s fluency questions during or after a lesson and will support children to check their work and amend any mistakes.

 Maths in the Early Years Foundation Stage

-Teachers in the Early Years Foundation Stage are using the ‘Can Do Maths’ scheme of work to support them with planning and teaching different maths concepts.
+Teachers in the Early Years Foundation Stage are using the mastery of number programme to support them with planning and teaching different maths concepts.

 When planning for child-initiated and adult-led Maths activities, Foundation Stage teachers use the ‘Development Matters’ handbook and the early learning goals from the Early Adopter Framework for ‘Mathematics.’
 This will ensure that pupils are working within age-related expectations and are given a range of opportunities to apply their Maths skills in a play-based environment.
 Children’s attainment against the early learning goals will be shared with the Year 1 teachers to ensure effective transition to Year 1.